Addiction and Anxiety Treatment in Ventura County

 Anxiety disorders are among the most common mental health conditions in the United States.
 According to the National Institute of Mental Health (NIMH), around 31% of U.S. adults experience an anxiety disorder at some point in their lives.
 These conditions come in many forms, including:

-- Generalized Anxiety Disorder (GAD): Persistent and excessive worry about everyday situations, often accompanied by restlessness, fatigue, and trouble concentrating.
+- Generalized Anxiety Disorder (GAD): Defined by ongoing, excessive worry and tension that may occur without identifiable triggers, often accompanied by restlessness, fatigue, and trouble concentrating.

 - Panic Disorder: Characterized by recurrent panic attacks (sudden surges of intense fear or discomfort) that often present with physical symptoms like heart palpitations, sweating, or dizziness.

-- Social Anxiety Disorder: Intense fear of social situations or being judged by others, which can lead to avoidance of work, school, or relationships.
+- Social Anxiety Disorder: Marked by overwhelming fear of social judgment or humiliation, often leading to avoidance of social interactions, work, school, or relationships.

-- Specific Phobias: Irrational fear of particular objects or situations, such as flying, heights, or animals.
+- Specific Phobias: Irrational fear of particular objects or situations, such as flying, heights, or snakes.

 - Obsessive-Compulsive Disorder (OCD): The experience of unwanted, intrusive thoughts (obsessions) and repetitive behaviors (compulsions).